neelam-007/gateway/modules/assertions/ScriptAssertion/README.txt

 This is an .AAR file that should work with 4.2 and later Gateways that allows you to do arbitrary processing in Javascript.
 It uses the Bean Scripting Framework (BSF) so it's trivial to add support for other languages including Ruby, TCL, Python, Groovy, or Java but I left them out for now to keep down the size of the .AAR file.
-I included a screenshot so you can see how it works without having to find a Gateway to dump the .AAR file onto.
 I've tested it on my own workstation, but not on a production build.

 Be warned: scripts have complete, unfettered access to the system.
 Don't install this .AAR file on any system where the local security policy wouldn't be happy with policy admins (or even random clients, if a script is sloppily written)